Skip to main content

 Here’s how the Foundation is advocating for equity by updating our grantmaking methodology.

-Stephanie Peterson, Learning & Evaluation Officer
+Stephanie Peterson, Director of Learning

-Stephanie Peterson, Learning & Evaluation Officer
+Stephanie Peterson, Director of Learning

-By Stephanie Peterson, Learning & Evaluation Officer
+By Stephanie Peterson, Director of Learning

 At the Saint Paul & Minnesota Foundation we advocate for equity in all forms, including the way we assess our grantmaking.